-Our clinical development program for PGN-EDO51 comprises two parallel Phase 2 studies of PGN-EDO51 in DMD patients whose disease is amenable to an exon 51 skipping approach.
-The first study, CONNECT1-EDO51, is an open-label, multiple ascending dose (MAD) Phase 2 study for which a Clinical Trial Application (CTA) was cleared by Health Canada in May 2023.
-We anticipate dosing patients in CONNECT1-EDO51 in Canada in the fourth quarter of 2023 or early in the first quarter of 2024.
-We anticipate proof-of-concept data, including exon skipping and dystrophin data, as well as safety data, at the 5 mg/kg PGN-EDO51 dose level for exon 51-skipping amenable DMD patients in the CONNECT1-EDO51 clinical study in mid-2024.
+Our clinical development program for PGN-EDO51 comprises two parallel Phase 2 studies of PGN-EDO51 in DMD patients whose mutations are amenable to an exon 51-skipping approach.
+The first study, CONNECT1-EDO51, or CONNECT1, is an ongoing open-label, multiple ascending dose, or MAD, Phase 2 study in boys and young men living with DMD being conducted in Canada.
+We initiated dosing patients in CONNECT1 in January 2024 and have fully enrolled the first cohort at the 5 mg/kg PGN-EDO51 dose level.
+We anticipate reporting preliminary data, including safety, exon skipping and dystrophin production, for this cohort in mid-2024.